-Through sporting activities we intend to develop a sense of fair play, co-operation and team spirit and the qualities of good sportsmanship are strongly encouraged at Joy Lane.
-Throughout the 2 hours of PE a week, all children are expected to participate at their individual level of physical ability while the importance and benefits of exercise are stressed at all times.
+For the 2nd consecutive year, we have been awarded the School Games Gold Mark Award which recognises our school’s commitment to ensuring that all children participate in PE and sport to a high standard, in and out of school.
+We are aiming to achieve the Gold Award again this year.
+Through sporting activities, we intend to develop a sense of fair play, co-operation and team spirit - the qualities of good sportsmanship are strongly encouraged at Joy Lane.
+Throughout the two hours of PE a week, all children are expected to participate at their individual level of physical ability while the importance and benefits of exercise are stressed at all times.

-The school benefits from an excellent swimming pool, 2 large halls for indoor physical activities, playing fields and from staff and parent helpers who further the school’s curriculum with several extra-curricular activities and events.
+The school benefits from an excellent swimming pool, two large halls for indoor physical activities, a MUGA (Multi Games Arena), an extensive playing field and hard surfaced playgrounds, and these serve to support our excellent PE provision.
+Staff and parent helpers also further the school’s curriculum with several extra-curricular activities and events.
 Through the curriculum and after school clubs, pupils are able to participate in athletics, cricket, hockey, netball, rounders, rugby, football, gymnastics, dance, swimming and tennis.
-This allows pupils to experience a range of physical challenges to encourage a love of PE.
+This allows pupils to experience a range of physical challenges in order to instil a love of PE.